spacetelescope/acstools/doc/source/calacs.rst

 PFLTFILE is used for flat-field correction, which is a combination of the pixel-to-pixel flats and low-order flats.
-This corrects for pixel-to-pixel and large-scale sensitivity gradients across the detector by dividing the data with the flat-field image.
+This corrects for pixel-to-pixel and large-scale sensitivity gradients across the detector by dividing the data by the flat-field image.

 Photometry Keywords (PHOTCORR)